magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 The {{ site.data.var.ee }} 2.4.4 [Beta program](https://github.com/magento/magento2/wiki/Magento-Beta-Program) includes four monthly Beta releases that merchants can use to prepare their deployments for upgrade to {{ site.data.var.ee }} 2.4.4.
 We are launching this program five months before {{ site.data.var.ee }} 2.4.4 General Availability (GA).
 The top three partners and individual contributors will receive special mention in these release notes, Beta blog posts, and in other communications.
 See the [Breaking News: 2.4.4 beta releases are coming soon](https://community.magento.com/t5/Magento-DevBlog/BREAKING-NEWS-2-4-4-beta-releases-are-coming-soon/ba-p/484310) Magento DevBlog post.

-## {{ site.data.var.ee }} 2.4.4-beta1
+## {{ site.data.var.ee }} 2.4.4-beta2

-{{ site.data.var.ee }} 2.4.4-beta1 has been tested against the following component versions:
+{{ site.data.var.ee }} 2.4.4-beta2 has been tested against the following component versions:

+*  Composer 2.1.6
 *  Elasticsearch 7.9
 *  MariaDB 10.4.14
 *  MySQL 8.0.22
-*  PHP 7.4
+*  PHP 8.0
 *  Redis 6.0.12
 *  Varnish 6.5.1

 {:.bs-callout-info}
-All vendor-bundled extensions, with the exception of Braintree, have been removed from {{ site.data.var.ee }} 2.4.4 starting with this release (2.4.4-beta1).
+All vendor-bundled extensions, with the exception of Braintree, have been removed from {{ site.data.var.ee }} 2.4.4.

 ## Other release information